jspahrsummers/adt/README.md

 # adt

-Algebraic data types for Python
+Algebraic data types for Python.

+See [the tests](tests/test_adt.py) for example usage.